';

 The Columbia Gorge AVA includes 90 plus vineyards, over 45 grape varieties at more than 40 wineries covering 1,300 acres in two states!
 Which means that you can’t begin to taste all that wine in one day.
 To plan your next wine tasting adventure in the Gorge, visit gorgewine.com.

-#7 | Return to Stevenson and head back to the waterfront because whiskey is next on the list!
+#6 | Return to Stevenson and head back to the waterfront because whiskey is next on the list!
 But after an afternoon of wine tasting, a brisk walk and fresh air might be necessary.
 Enjoy the beauty of Stevenson’s Teo Park and follow the path that leads along the Columbia River’s northern shore.
 Just a few steps from Teo Park, you will find signs directing you to Skunk Brothers Spirits where their Prohibition-style tasting room, complete with a peephole in the door, creates a memorable experience.
-Crafted right here in Stevenson, you will have a variety of whiskeys to choose from … Sweet Apple Pie, Moonshine, Cinnamon and Blueberry Cordial.
+Crafted right here in Stevenson, you will have a variety of spirits to choose from … Apple Pie Brandy, Blueberry Cinnamon Cordial, Smoke Jumper Bourbon and more!

-#8 | By now, it is time for dinner, and you probably don’t feel like (or shouldn’t be) driving.
-Another short walk on the waterfront will take you to Clark & Lewie’s Travellers Rest Saloon and Grill.
+#7 | By now, it is time for dinner, and you probably don’t feel like (or shouldn’t be) driving.
+Another short walk on the waterfront will take you to Clark & Lewie’s Travelers Rest Saloon and Grill.
 One of the few riverside dining options on the north shore of the Columbia River, Clark & Lewie’s offers up a patio with an al fresco ambiance like no other.
-Watch the colors of the mountains on the Oregon side of the river change as the sunsets, and you savor the Pacific Northwest cuisine served up here.
+Watch the colors of the mountains on the Oregon side of the river change as the sun sets, and you savor the Pacific Northwest cuisine served up here.

-#10 | Back to downtown Stevenson where a little retail therapy seems like a good way to spend the morning.
+#9 | Back to downtown Stevenson where a little retail therapy seems like a good way to spend the morning.
 Bloomsbury of Kanaka Creek Farms with flowers, plants, apparel, cards and unique gift items is sister shop to Out On A Limb next door, with items for home and her!
-Cross the street and find Bigfoot Coffee Roasters where Sasquatch memorabilia will satisfy your “squatching” urges, and the coffee is really good as well.
+Just up the road, you’ll find Bigfoot Coffee Roasters, where your ‘squatching’ urges are met with an array of Sasquatch memorabilia.
+But the real star is the coffee—freshly roasted on-site daily.
+You’re in for a treat with a truly exceptional cup of coffee, crafted with care and attention to detail.

 Well, it is time to leave Skamania County and head home.
 We hope that you will return to eat, drink and explore more in the near future!